Last reviewed: 15/06/25

 2) The burning of any objects or materials is not permitted anywhere on site.

-3) Smoking is not permitted in enclosed public spaces or buildings.
-This includes e cigs/vaping.
+3) Smoking (includes e-cigs/vaping) is not permitted in enclosed public spaces or buildings (including temporary structures/gazebos).

 4) Excessive exposure to loud music may cause damage to your hearing.